 Are you ready for World Book Day?
-It will be upon us this Tuesday, 23 April 2019.
+It will be upon us this Thursday, 23 April 2020.
 This special day was officially proclaimed in 1995 by UNESCO, The United Nations Educational, Scientific and Cultural Organization, and is celebrated by over 100 countries on that day.
-Except that the UK celebrates it on the first Thursday in March, apparently to avoid conflicts with Easter and school holidays.

 According to the UNESCO web page, the full name is World Book and Copyright Day, and many festivities are planned all around the world.
 In addition, a World Book Capital is named each year, and that city promotes literacy throughout the year until April 23rd of the next year.
-Sharjah, a United Arab Emirates city on the Arabian Gulf, is the World Book Capital for 2019.
+Kuala Lumpur, Malaysia, is the World Book Capital for 2020.

 23 April is a symbolic date for world literature.
 It is on this date in 1616 that Cervantes, Shakespeare and Inca Garcilaso de la Vega all died.
 It is also the date of birth or death of other prominent authors, such as Maurice Druon, Halldór K. Laxness, Vladimir Nabokov, Josep Pla and Manuel Mejía Vallejo.

 - UN web page